Bastardkb/bastardkb.github.io/help/diagnose_broken_trace.md

 ![](../assets/pics/debug/bodgewire/6.jpg)

-If you highlight the right pin of the `C4R2` pin with your mouse and toggle `Net highlightning` (in the left toolbar), you will notice all the switches of that row are connected together:
+If you highlight the right pin of the `C4R2` pin with your mouse and toggle `Net highlighting` (in the left toolbar), you will notice all the switches of that row are connected together:

 ![](../assets/pics/debug/bodgewire/7.jpg)